sarahVacca/220project/README.md

 ## To set up the application, follow these steps:
 1. Clone this repo
 2. Create a .env file within the 220project folder
+3. Copy the information that is inside the dot_env_example file and put that into the .env file
-3. Make the postgres password something random, and the django secret key something long and random
+4. Make the postgres password something random, and the django secret key something long and random

 ## Populate the sql database with the database dump file
 1. Connect to psql inside the terminal
 2. Create a database by typing "CREATE DATABASE" + database name
 3. Then use the file "db_dump.march18.sql" and dump that into your database This will allow you to login to the clark clothes website.

-## Logging in
-1. Username: svacca@clarku.edu
-2. Password: Compute090

 ## To run the application, follow these steps:
 1. Open up a new terminal window (if using VScode) and navigate to the "django" folder